Mirko Carretta

-Mirko Carretta (born 23 November 1990) is an Italian footballer who plays for Südtirol as a midfielder.
+Mirko Carretta (born 23 November 1990) is an Italian footballer who plays for Serie D club Virtus Francavilla on loan from Casertana as a forward.

 Biography

 Born in Gallipoli, the Province of Lecce, Carretta started his career at Gallipoli Calcio.
 Despite the club promoted to Serie B in 2009, the club faced financial difficulties and most of the players left the club.
 Carretta joined Serie D team Matera and scored 9 league goals, winning the Serie D cup and promotion playoffs.
 On 4 July 2010 he was signed by Lega Pro Prima Divisione side Andria BAT in 3-year contract.
 He received a call-up from Lega Pro representative team against Palestine U-23 team. in June 2011 and again in November 2011.

-On August 2011 he was signed by Lega Pro Prima Divisione team Benevento via Chievo.
+In August 2011 he was signed by Lega Pro Prima Divisione team Benevento via Chievo.

 On 13 July 2012 he left for Barletta along with Antonio Junior Vacca.

 On 6 August 2019, he signed a 2-year contract with Cosenza.

 On 23 June 2021, he joined Perugia on a two-year contract.

 On 21 June 2022, Carretta signed a two-year contract with Südtirol.

+On 6 September 2023, Carretta moved to Casertana.